BxB-Studio/Inputs-Manager/README.md

 	- Add, remove, duplicate inputs
 	- Bind keys in editor
 	- JSON preset importer

-## Important Notes!
-**The Inputs Manager requires an API Compatibility Level of .NET 4.x or newer (If available).<br/>
-This package requires the New Input System package to be installed from the Package Manager.<br/>
-Please do not changes the destination of the existing files under the** `Resources` **directory.
-Doing so may cause some internal errors!**

 ## Contributing
 Please read the [contributing guidelines](https://github.com/BxB-Studio/Inputs-Manager/blob/master/CONTRIBUTING.md) for this repository.